 In 1996 Knappogue castle was purchased by Shannon Development, the castle grounds are now a major Irish tourist attractions, this is one of Ireland’s most beautiful buildings and lands.
 Knappogue is available for weddings, and the gardens have clinging roses, clematis and grapevines.

-There are medieval banquet events held in Knappogue castle during the peak season, the banquets start at 6.30 pm and people attending enjoy a wonderful experience of medieval fun including a large goblet of honey wine, Irish music including the harp and fiddle.
+There are medieval banquet events held in Knappogue castle during the peak season, the banquets start at 6.30 pm and people attending enjoy a wonderful experience of medieval fun including a large goblet of honey wine, and Irish music including the harp and fiddle.
 There is medieval singing, and lots of history recounting in the night.
 Food is rolled out with lots of great Irish produce and more honey wine!!!
-Knappogue has a really good whiskey names after it “Knappogue Castle”, this Irish whiskey is made by Bushmills.
+Knappogue has a really good whiskey named after it “Knappogue Castle”, this Irish whiskey is made by Bushmills.
 The building is located on Quin Road, Knopoge, Ennis.
-It’s about a one hour drive from the cliffs of Moher.
+It’s about a one-hour drive from the Cliffs of Moher.

 Dromoland Castle was purchased by American Bernard O Mc Donough in the year 1962, it was transformed into a top-class 5-star hotel.
 The grounds now have a beautiful lake and a top-class golf course.
 Dromoland is very popular as a wedding venue.
 The restaurant in the hotel was awarded a Michelin star.
 Many famous movie stars and government officials have stayed at Dromoland Castle, one being US President George W Bush.
 It’s one of Ireland best hotels, you can play tennis on the grounds, go fishing, or just have a few pints of Guinness.

 Is Bunratty Castle and Folk Park worth it?